 3 cups canola oil mixed with 1 cup peanut oil

 Marinate the chicken AT LEAST 6 HOURS TO TWO DAYS BEFORE.
-In a gallon size resealable plastic bag combine the buttermilk, 1/2 TBLS salt, 1/2 TSP cayenne pepper.
+In a gallon size resealable plastic bag combine the buttermilk, 1/2 TSP salt, 1/2 TSP cayenne pepper and 1/2 TSP poultry seasoning.
+Add the chicken.
 Use two bags if you need to, just split the milk mixture in two.
 Refrigerate.

 Heat the oils in a large iron fry pan or in a deep fryer to 350.
 Use a deep-fry thermometer if you can or test the heated oil by putting a pinch of flour into it and if it sizzles its ready.